Dr. Linder's Blog

 Plastic Surgeons and Members of ASPS

-Posted On: December 23, 2015 Author: Dr. Stuart Linder Posted In: Plastic Surgery
+Posted On: December 23, 2015 Author: The Office of Dr. Stuart Linder Posted In: Plastic Surgery

 A few weeks back, I addressed a question that I am often asked, which is what is required to be a board-certified plastic surgeon.
 I also mentioned during that blog post that there are 24 medical specialty boards recognized by the America Board of Medical Specialties (ABMS).
 I know this can be confusing when trying to research online since many websites just state that their doctor or doctors are board certified but often don’t state of what specialty they are board certified.